 Traveling with Caviar

 When bringing caviar to a Fourth of July gathering, proper handling is essential.
 Caviar is delicate by nature and should always be kept cold to preserve its texture and flavor.
 The most important rule is temperature stability.
 Caviar should remain as close to refrigerated conditions as possible, ideally between 28°F and 38°F. For travel, an insulated cooler is your best tool.
-Line it with ice packs rather than loose ice to avoid water exposure, which can compromise packaging.
+Lining with ice packs as opposed to classic ice is typically the best option for keeping caviar cold on the go, avoiding excess melted water which can cause a mess and sometimes removes labeling.

-Place the sealed tin of caviar in the coldest part of the cooler, ideally surrounded but not submerged by ice packs.
-If you’re traveling longer distances, consider double-insulating the tin by wrapping it in a small towel or cloth before placing it in the cooler.
-This helps buffer temperature fluctuations.
+Place the sealed tin of caviar in the coldest part of the cooler, typically the bottom, place your ice packs around the caviar.
+If you’re traveling longer distances, consider double-insulating the tin by wrapping it in bubble wrap or a cloth closest to the ice packs before placing it in the cooler.
 Once you arrive, transfer the caviar immediately to refrigeration.
 Avoid opening the tin until you’re ready to serve, as exposure to air can affect both texture and freshness.
 The goal is simple: protect the integrity of the roe so that when it is finally opened, it tastes exactly as intended.
 Clean, bright, and perfectly chilled.

 Building a Travel-Friendly Caviar Kit